allenwp/godot-resource-remaps/README.md

 # Feedback

 I would love to hear if you've used this plugin in your project!
-There are a few ways to contact me on my [contact page](https://allenwp.com/contact/).
+You can share your project on the [Showcase Discussion](https://github.com/allenwp/godot-resource-remaps/discussions/2).

 Please report any bugs on the [Issues page](https://github.com/allenwp/godot-resource-remaps/issues).